tuheen66/bicycle-store/README.md

 ## How it works:

-Wwe have api end points for products - /api/products  and api end points fo orders.
+We have api end points for products - '/api/products'  and api end points fo orders - '/api/orders'.

 1. we can create a single product through '/create-bicycle' api.
-2. we can get all the product created in the database through'/' api.
+2. we can get all the product created in the database through '/' api.
 3. get api also has search functionality to search by name, type or brand.
 3. we can get a single product using '/:productId' api
 4. update api '/:productId' to update single product. and finally
 5. delete api '/:productId' to delete a single product from database

-We have one additional api to get the total revenue from the orders created.
+We have one additional api to get the total revenue from the orders created - '/api/orders/revenue'.

 ## Features:
 1. When an order is created the main inventory of the specific item is reduced by the quantity ordered.
 2. If a specific product inventory goes to 0 then then stock flag show false.
 3. If the order quantity is more than the inventory available then there is an error message created saying low inventory.
 4. when a product is created createdAt and updatedAt fields are created dynamically with created time and when a product is updated the updatedAt field is updated to the updated time dynamically.
+5. when we use revenue route total revenue from all the orders are added to get the total revenue using mongoDB aggregate.